Leodeng5/react-floorplan/README.md

-# Intel Full Stack Assessment: Floorplan
+# Floorplan: Rack Unit Table

 ReactJS based application to render a floorplan (Rack Unit Table) based on a JSON dataset.